Un1xG0d/OpenTreat-legacy/README.md

 The servo connected to the RPi should now spin when visiting `<Raspberry Pi IP>/spin.php` in a web browser.
 To add the ability to drop treats when not connected to the same WiFi network as the OpenTreat dispenser, you must port forward port 80 of the Raspberry Pi on your router's admin page.

-## Video Share App
+## Video stream app
-The video chat app is built with Javascript using NodeJS, Express, WebRTC, and Socket.IO.
+The video streaming app is built with Javascript using NodeJS, Express, WebRTC, and Socket.IO.
 The webapp is hosted in Heroku and allows a user to login and view the video stream being broadcasted from the Pi's webcam.

 ### Set your public IP
-Before you deploy the video chat app to Heroku's cloud, make sure you update the `dropTreat()` function in the file `js/public/watch.js` with your Pi's public IP address.
+Before you deploy this webapp to Heroku's cloud, make sure you update the `dropTreat()` function in the file `js/public/watch.js` with your Pi's public IP address.
 You can get your public IP from [IPChicken](https://ipchicken.com/) after setting up port forwarding on your router.

 ### Configure your TURN server
 Create a free account on http://numb.viagenie.ca.
 Then configure `iceServers` at the top of `js/public/watch.js` with the details of the TURN server you received via email after creating your account.

-### Deploy the video chat app
+### Deploy the video streaming app
 ```
 heroku create <my-opentreat-project>